menchxCodes/twitchfa-donothon-hider/README.md

 ## How to use

-Simply add the extention to your browser (.crx), and it should work automatically when you visit [paxit.ir/streamers](https://www.paxit.ir/streamers)!
+Simply add the extention to your browser using instructions above, and it should work automatically when you visit [paxit.ir/streamers](https://www.paxit.ir/streamers)!